shakenfist/shakenfist/docs/user_guide/consoles.md

 telnet sf-2 30049
 ```

+## Archival of the serial console

+Optionally, the content of the serial console can be archived when an instance
+is deleted.
+This is useful for debugging ephemeral instances which might have
+been deleted by the time you notice a problem -- for example instances used for
+Continuous Integration environments.

+The time the serial console is kept for is configured with the
+ARCHIVE_INSTANCE_CONSOLE_DURATION configuration variable, which specifies how many
+days to keep the console for.
+On instance deletion, the console log is converted
+to an artifact and stored as any other.
+These artifacts have type 'other', and
+will have a source URL in the form of sf://instance/...uuid.../console within
+the same namespace as the instance.

 ## Interactive VDI console

 There is also a graphical console.
 Similarly to the telnet console, it requires